 This needs to stay ‘sticky.’
-If we’re serious about finding Australia’s own Gone Girls in time to save two or three of them, we need to keep this story at the top of the page.
+If we’re serious about finding Australia’s own Gone Girls in time to save two or three of them, we must keep this story at the top of the page.

-We’ve therefore decided to stop blogging about anything else until further notice, and we ask the rest of the blogosphere to follow suit.
+We’ve therefore decided to stop blogging about anything else until further notice, and we kindly ask that the rest of the blogosphere follow suit.
 Thanks everyone!

 MELB., AU—Dark forebodings are held for eight Aussie scientists after a property they shared was found deserted this morning.